 - Difficulty bearing weight

-The OSI hip team is experienced in advanced techniques for the treatment of gluteus tears.
-We are here to listen, discuss your concerns, and work with you to develop an effective treatment plan.
-You may undergo the following to determine the best course of care:
+Our board-certified hip specialists are experienced in advanced techniques for the treatment of gluteus tears and can help ease your hip pain and get you moving again.
+Our OSI hip doctors will listen to your symptoms, discuss your concerns, and work with you to develop an effective treatment plan.
+One or more of the following will help determine the best course of care:

 - Imaging tests: X-rays or an MRI may help in providing the final diagnosis on the gluteus tear.